Wake Forest University: School of Business

+Calloway School of Business and Accountancy is the undergraduate school as part of Wake Forest University School of Business.

 The Wake Forest School of Business was founded in 1969 as the Babcock School of Management, and the school now houses both graduate and undergraduate programs in the new Farrell Hall facility on the main Wake Forest campus.
 The school also maintains a campus in Charlotte, North Carolina, which houses an MBA program for working professionals.

-The School of Business offers seven Master programs and four joint-degree programs, including full-time and part-time Master of Business Administration, Master of Science in Accountancy, Master of Science in Business Analytics, and Master of Science in management.
+The School of Business offers seven Master programs and four joint-degree programs, including full-time and part-time Master of Science in Business Administration, Master of Science in Accountancy, Master of Science in Business Analytics, and Master of Science in Management.
 The school offers a Bachelor of Science (BS) degree program for undergraduates.
 This is a four-year degree with majors in accountancy, business and enterprise management, finance, and mathematical business.

 School of Divinity

 The School of Divinity, accredited by the Association of Theological Schools, offers a Master of Divinity degree as well as dual-degree programs in bioethics, counseling and law.
 The school also offers a certificate in Spirituality and Health in association with the Wake Forest School of Medicine.

 Gail O'Day was appointed in 2010 as dean of the school and professor of New Testament and preaching.
 The school has 18 faculty members, five adjunct faculty and 12 associated faculty from other university departments.
 According to its mission statement, the school is "Christian by tradition, Baptist in heritage, and ecumenical in outlook."
 In April 2019, Jonathan L. Walton was appointed as the new dean of the divinity school.
+On September 7, 2023, Corey D. B. Walker was appointed as the new dean replacing Walton.

 Planning for the school began in April 1989.
 In May 1996, Bill J. Leonard was appointed the school's first dean, and in March 1998, the school selected its 14-member board of visitors.
 The first faculty members were named in April 1998, and additional faculty were hired that October.
 In August 1999, the first 24 students enrolled in the program.
 The university's first Master of Divinity degrees were conferred May 20, 2002.

 In 2012, the school established the Food, Faith, and Religious Leadership Initiative to equip religious leaders with the knowledge, skills, and pastoral habits necessary to guide congregations and other faith-based organizations around food issues.